microsoft/Service-Fabric-AppDRTool/README.md

 Clone this repo and build and deploy this application.
 Then after the application has started, open a web browser and locate to [`https://localhost:8080`](https://localhost:8080) where you can find the application landing page.

-To run this application you also need have the Service Fabric Runtime installed.
+To run this application you also need to have the Service Fabric Runtime installed.

 Please see the [`USAGEGUIDE`](../master/USAGEGUIDE.md) for a guide to use the tool.